Cardinals vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 47 hits with 12 doubles, two triples, six home runs and 24 walks.
-He has driven in 25 runs with five stolen bases.
+- Ramirez has 12 doubles, two triples, six home runs, 24 walks and 26 RBI (49 total hits).
+He has swiped five bases.

 Ramírez Recent Games